You have a right not to be discriminated against.

 Advice Now Guides

 Advice Now have produced an excellent website called Is that discrimination? which is packed with easy-to-understand information about discrimination, unfair treatment, bullying and harrassment.
-Download their guides to discrimination and what you can do about it here:

 Direct Gov Advice